qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Editing
 =======

-|qg| supports various capabilities for :index:`editing` OGR, PostGIS and
+|qg| supports various capabilities for :index:`editing` OGR,
-SpatiaLite vector layers.
+SpatiaLite, PostGIS, MSSQL Spatial and Oracle Spatial vector layers and tables.

 .. note::
    The procedure for editing GRASS layers is different - see Section